UI / UX Design

 CONCEPT & IDEATION

-From these findings, Nova was conceptualised as a digital assistant for paramedics, capable of listening, learning, and supporting in real time.
-The assistant would:
+From these findings, Nova was conceptualised as a digital assistant capable of listening, learning, and supporting paramedics in real time.
+Key features included:

-• Translate conversations through live voice-to-text and audio output
+• Real‑time translation through live voice‑to‑text and audio output

-• Integrate data insights, helping paramedics make faster, better-informed decisions
+• Integrated data insights for faster, better‑informed decisions

 DESIGN DEVELOPMENT

-With the concept validated, I focused on building a clear and accessible interface tailored to the ambulance environment.
+With the concept validated, I focused on building a clear, accessible interface tailored to the ambulance environment.

-I began with hand-drawn sketches on paper, exploring layouts that balanced information visibility and usability.
-These early ideas then evolved into low-fidelity wireframes in Figma, allowing me to refine navigation flow and component hierarchy before moving into high-fidelity prototyping.
+Starting with hand‑drawn sketches, I explored layouts that balanced visibility and usability, then evolved them into low‑fidelity wireframes in Figma to refine navigation and hierarchy before moving into high‑fidelity prototyping.

-Throughout the process, I prioritised simplicity and ease of use — ensuring that Nova could be operated quickly, even under stress or in motion.
-Accessibility and legibility were central considerations, leading to a design system built around a high-contrast palette of #9479B9 (lavender purple), #6A6BC9 (blue-violet), white, and black.
+Throughout the process, I prioritised simplicity and speed — ensuring Nova could be operated quickly, even under stress or in motion.
+Accessibility and legibility were central, leading to a design system built around a high‑contrast palette of lavender purple (#9479B9), blue‑violet (#6A6BC9), white, and black.

-Typography and visual hierarchy were carefully chosen for clarity and instant recognition, embodying Nova’s core values of Clarity.
+Typography and visual hierarchy were carefully chosen for instant recognition, embodying Nova’s core values: Clarity.
 Speed.
 Empowerment.
 Trust.

 OUTCOME & REFLECTION